-Now, I know you’re probably thinking hanging curtains really isn’t a project.
-But it is if the curtain rod becomes a DIY that goes the length of the wall.
-A few weeks ago I found this inspiration photo on Pinterest (could never find the original source) and knew this is what I had to try and recreate.
+After looking around for some creative curtain rod ideas, I found this inspiration photo on Pinterest (though I could never find the original source) and knew this is what I had to try and recreate.
 Of course, with a few little changes of my own.

 Since both of the windows in this room are close to the adjoining walls, I immediately loved the idea of only using two curtain panels versus four.
 It all seems to balance out since the curtain rod made out of wooden closet rods and pipes stretches the length of the wall.
 So what do you say?
 Let me show you how you can create this in your own home!

 I wanted the curtain rod to appear like black galvanized pipes so I knew I would have to spray paint it.
-The Oil Rubbed Bronze spray paint by Rusteoluem was my go-to choice.
+The Oil-Rubbed Bronze spray paint by Rusteoluem was my go-to choice.
 Not only does it give the black look I was wanting, but the finish still makes everything look like galvanized pipes.

-This is also the reason why I went with wooden closet rods versus pipes.
-Since everything is getting spray painted, the paint would easily flake off painted pipe versus painted wood when opening and closing the curtains.
 Another plus?
 The wooden rods are easier to cut down to the custom size you need.
 You’ll go ahead and spray paint everything!
 The wooden rods, the galvanized pipe items, the two open closet rod flanges and all of the screws.

 Once everything is dry, you’ll start the first part of installing the curtain rod.
 Take the floor flange, pipe and tee pieces and screw them together.
 This will be the midpoint of your curtain rod that you’ll be attaching to the ceiling.